brightbox/docs.brightbox.com/content/guides/cli/windows-servers.md

 server over the network.

-If you have [IPv6](http://brightbox.com/blog/2012/01/11/ipv6-servers/) setup locally you can connect directly right now, otherwise you'll need to map a [Cloud IP](/reference/cloud-ips/) to it first:
+If you have [IPv6](http://brightbox.com/blog/2012/01/11/ipv6-servers/) setup locally you can connect directly right now using the dns name `ipv6.srv-whijs.gb1.brightbox.com`.
+If you're not IPv6 enabled you'll need to map a [Cloud IP](/reference/cloud-ips/) to it first:

     $ brightbox-cloudips create